4 Key Pillars for Designing the Hybrid Office

 Agile design schemes that incorporate folding office walls or sliding partitions mean businesses can expand or contract internal space as needed.
 Kitchen or reception areas can double up as event spaces or breakout zones.
 A mix of formal and informal settings also enables companies to flex for different types of meetings and ways of working.
 Meanwhile, modular seating and moveable furniture mean spaces can be reconfigured to support different activities.

-Hybrid office design and workplace strategies should therefore have employee experience at the heart of them.
-Outdoor social spaces, lunch and café retreats, conference rooms and breakout zones, for example, can be used to encourage interactions.
-It’s worth noting that 67% of employees want more in-person work and collaboration post pandemic, so spaces fostering community and connection will be welcomed.
+• Hybrid office design and workplace strategies should therefore place employee experience at their core.
+Outdoor social spaces, lunch and café retreats, conference rooms and breakout zones, for example, can all be used to encourage interactions and build a stronger community at work.

 As mentioned above, hybrid arrangements enable employees to gain a better work-life-balance and, for two or three days a week, work from the comfort of home.
 This can deliver a major boost to wellbeing, reducing stress and fatigue, eliminating the daily commute, and enabling people to have control over their work routine.
 But how do companies ensure their physical workspace supports health and wellbeing when employees are on site?